 Who we are

-Penfield Montessori Academy is Milwaukee’s newest Montessori public charter school with openings for K3, K4, K5 and 1st grade for the 2017/18 school year.
-Penfield Montessori Academy fosters an inclusive environment in which children of all abilities can learn and grow together in multiage classrooms.
+Penfield Montessori Academy is a public Montessori school starting at K3.
+We foster an inclusive environment in which children of all abilities can learn and grow together in multi-age classrooms.

 - A free authentic Montessori education